hphelion/documentation/commercial/GA1/commerical.services-identity-integrate-ldap.md

 Multiple authentication backends are supported, using Keystone Domain-Specific Configuration feature.
 Separate authentication domains can be created to authenticate users on single LDAP server with different filters, or on different LDAP servers.

-The process for integrating LDAP involves the following steps:
+The process for integrating LDAP during installation involves the following steps:

 - [Verify prerequisites](#pre)
 - [Generate configuration files](#config)